naorbar/test-hr-app/README.md

     4. Add a new user
     5. Update an existing user
     6. Delete an existing user
+4. Use any REST client such as Postman, to test the REST HrController's methods
-4. There are several defects in this application (server side only): some are major design issues, some are programmatical/structural mistakes, and some are styling issues.
+5. There are several defects in this application (server side only): some are major design issues, some are programmatical/structural mistakes, and some are styling issues.
     * Please write down everything you suspect is a defect for later discussion.
     * Please explain how one should treat each defect.
-5. Please fix everything you can to make this application:
+6. Please fix everything you can to make this application:
+    * programmatically correct
     * efficient
     * readable
-    * programmatically correct
-6. Implement a sort method based on the users ids; Which data structure is best used for this application (consider time and memory complexity)?
+7. Implement a sort method based on the users ids; Which data structure is best used for this application (consider time and memory complexity)?

 **Goodluck** :+1: